mariuskimmina/ansible-role-dotfiles/README.md

 ## Usage

-1. Change the `dotfiles_repo` variable to point to your dotfiles repo
+1. Change the `dotfiles_repo` variable in `defaults/main.yml` to point to your dotfiles repo
 2. Create a playbook with this Role
 3. Run the playbook